jackaltx/localhost_provisioning/readme.md

 ```
 ##  Podman

 I am starting to test containers.
-Podman at a rootless-systemd process is intriquing.
+Podman as a rootless-systemd process is intriquing.
 So far my attempts
 have not been successful.
+Rooted works as advertised.
 I will document more in the wiki.

 The podman role will manage install and uninstall.